Decomposing galaxies with BANG: an automated morpho-kinematical decomposition of the SDSS-DR17 MaNGA survey: Scaling relations in the whole manga sample

 In the following, we do not aim at any detailed study regarding scaling relations.
 Given their universality, we instead use them as a validating tool for our modelling scheme, probing the ability of \textsc{bang} in recovering the stellar mass and the gravitational potential, and its robustness against outliers (such as mergers, non-masked stars and type I AGNs or other contaminants).

-Our analysis is performed over the whole MaNGA sample, a catalogue of more than 10 000 galaxies roughly composed by $ 62 \%$ of spirals, $21\%$ of lenticulars and $17\%$ of ellipticals.
-In the following analysis, we focus on the "halo-fixed" set-up (see appendix~ \ref{app:Scaling_halo_fixed} for a similar analysis in the "halo-free" case), fitting $\simeq 86\%$ of the sample with a "$\rm B + D_1 + D_2$" model, $\simeq 6\%$ with a "$\rm B+D_1$" model and the remaining $\simeq \rm 8\%$ with a "$\rm D_1+D_2$" model \footnote{Unexpectedly the fraction of "$\rm B+D_1$" models is slightly smaller than the fraction of "$\rm D_1+D_2$" model.
-Usually, a "$\rm D_1+D_2$" model cannot reproduce any central peak in the velocity dispersion; probably, due to the high noise still present in the kinematic data, it is favourable to have a slightly better fit to the photometry, which may not show any spherical bulge in the centre, than properly modelling the velocity dispersion.}.

-For consistency with previous works \citep{Cortese_2014,Aquino_2018,Aquino_2020} and to show the generalization ability of our modelling scheme and its robustness against outliers we repeated the forthcoming analysis on a carefully selected sub-sample of galaxies.
-In the latter case, we considered only galaxies with an inclination angle $25<i<75$, masking all the pixels with an error in the velocity larger than $25~\rm km/s$ ($\simeq 1/3$ of the average MaNGA spectral resolution $\sigma_{inst}\simeq 70 ~\rm km/s$), and discarding all galaxies with more than $40\%$ pixels masked within an ellipse of semi-major axis equal to the effective radius of the galaxy.
-As a final cut, we visually inspected all the objects in our sample excluding ongoing mergers or other contaminants (i.e. wrong redshift, central non-masked stars and type I AGNs).
+For consistency with previous works \citep{Cortese_2014,Aquino_2018,Aquino_2020} and to show the generalization ability of our modelling scheme and its robustness against outliers \fr{together with the results on the main sample (see Sec.~\ref{sec:Preliminary analysis on the proposed decomposition}) we repeated the analysis on a carefully selected sub-sample of galaxies selected according to the same criteria adopted in \citealt{Aquino_2020}.
+More specifically,} in the latter case, we considered only galaxies with an inclination angle $25<i<75$, masking all the pixels with an error in the velocity larger than $25~\rm km/s$ ($\simeq 1/3$ of the average MaNGA spectral resolution $\sigma_{inst}\simeq 70 ~\rm km/s$), and discarding all galaxies with more than $40\%$ pixels masked within an ellipse of semi-major axis equal to the effective radius of the galaxy.
+As a final cut, we visually inspected all the objects in our sample excluding ongoing mergers or other contaminants (i.e. wrong redshift, central non-masked stars and type I AGNs); \fr{in the following we refer to this sample as "kinematic sample"}

 We focus our analysis on the scaling relation proposed in \cite{Weiner_2006} relating the stellar rotational and dispersion support within $R_e$ to the enclosed stellar mass of the galaxy ($M_{\star}(R_e)$).